mindsmash/bmg-ui/README.md

 `$ git push --follow-tags` Push the tagged version, this creates a new **bower** version.

+Please merge the *master*-branch for the GitHub preview into the *gh-pages*-branch.

 ### Contribute
 If you want to contribute to this project, simply fork it on Github, do your changes and create a pull request that describes your changes.
 If it's all nice and clean, it might get merged.